Gaara95/website/balancing_game/balancing_game.md

 and an accelerometer to measure tilt.
-You put the circuit on a plank then put the plank on a tube and try to balance on the plank, the longer you stay balanced more LEDs turn on, and when all the LEDs turn on the Arduino flashed all the LEDs on and off in a "celebration" animation.
+You put the circuit on a plank then put the plank on a tube and try to balance on the plank, the longer you stay balanced more LEDs turn on, and when all the LEDs turn on the Arduino flashes all the LEDs on and off in a "celebration" animation.
 If you lose balance however the Arduino resets you progress, turns off all the LEDs and starts the game from the beginning.

-This project is based on a thing I saw on twitter: https://twitter.com/morrill_rob/status/993850732485918720?s=09
+This project is based on a thing I <a href="https://twitter.com/morrill_rob/status/993850732485918720?s=09">saw on twitter</a>

 **Parts:**

 * An Arduino.
 * An MPU 6050 accelerometer/gyroscope.
 * 6 LEDs.